slatedocs/slate/source/index.html.md

 Welcome to the FalconX trading API documentation.
 The APIs provide developers programmatic access to FalconX services.
 In case of any questions please contact `support@falconx.io`

 # Request For Quote (RFQ)
-RFQ process involves the client sending details about the market pair they want to trade along with the quantity.
-FalconX RFQ API returns the price at which client can buy or sell the requested quantity in the requested market pair.
+RFQ process involves the client sending details about the token pair they want to trade along with the quantity.
+FalconX RFQ API returns the price at which client can buy or sell the requested quantity in the requested token pair.
 The quote is valid only for a short period of time.
 If the client accepts the quote before it expires and FalconX sends a confirmation then the trade is considered closed.

 # Requests
 All requests and responses are `application/json` content type and follow typical HTTP response status codes for success and failure.